-The Three Positions
+The Four Positions

 The positions below are not caricatures.
 Each is presented as its own advocates would present it, drawing on the strongest available scholarship and the most natural readings of the passages they emphasise.
 If you hold one of these views, you should recognise your own position here.
 If you don't, we haven't done our job.